Federal Funding and Support Opportunities for Respite

 This guide can also be useful to community- and faith-based programs and other local public and private entities that are looking for potential sources of funding to help build new respite programs or expand or sustain current efforts to fund training opportunities for respite providers or to enhance quality in other ways.
 It can also be useful to family caregivers or those who assist them in helping to identify sources of funding that could be used to pay for respite.
 Having numerous potential funding sources for respite certainly does not suggest that funding is even close to sufficient to meet the need, but it does suggest the need to coordinate such efforts to maximize their benefits.

-This guide is divided into eight major sections.
-One of the sections focuses on Medicaid and Medicare programs.
+The guide is divided into eight major sections.
+The first section focuses on Medicaid and Medicare programs.
 The second section, Medicaid Waiver Programs, describes the largest source of federal funding for respite that serves all age groups and individuals with various disabling and chronic conditions.
 An additional section describes provisions enacted in health care reform that have the potential to support respite.
 Three of the remaining sections describe respite funding sources specific to the age and/or special need of the care recipient: Programs for Children Only, Programs Serving All Ages, and Programs for the Aging.
 The last two sections describe respite funding sources for American Indians and Military Families and Veterans.
 Each program is summarized in a table in the Appendix.

 Table of Contents